thaidoan868/hogwarts-infra/README.md

 - Monitoring

 ## File Structure
+`/docker`: Contains all docker images for local, staging and production  environments

 `/envirnments`: As the name implies it contains scripts to build different environments like local, staging or production.

-Each environment has its own needs and the scripts use infrastructure blocks from the modules folder to build the required infrastructure for the environment.
+`/environments/dev`: Contains scripts to build the local development environment.

-`/modules`: Contains small blocks to build the infrastructure for local, staging or production  environments

-`/modules/docker`: Contains all needed docker images

-`/modules/terraform`: Contains all needed terraform scripts to build the infrastructure on AWS
+`/environments/staging`: Contains all needed terraform scripts to build the infrastructure on AWS.
+You need only to run the main.tf file.

+`/environments/production`: Contains scripts to build the production environment on AWS.

 ## How to set up the Development Environment
 ### 1. Prerequisites